UKCloud/documentation/articles/openstack/ostack-faq.md

 Yes.
 A we provide a [step-by-step guide](../vmware/vmw-how-setup-kms.md) on configuring and using this service.

-### RHEL
+### How does RHEL licensing work?

-RHEL operating systems can be licensed by the customer directly with Red Hat.
-We are Currently unable to provide RHEL licences for UKCloud for OpenStack.
+You can license RHEL operating systems yourself directly with Red Hat.
+We are currently unable to provide RHEL licences for UKCloud for OpenStack.

-The customer is responsible for ensuring correct licensing for any other operating system they chose to install.
+Customers are responsible for ensuring correct licensing for any other operating system they chose to install.

 ### How up to date are the operating system images and mirrors?